shfunc/hud-python/environments/README.md

 ### Test workflow

 1. **Inspector first** – restart the server, refresh the *Tools* tab, confirm the new tools appear.
+2. **Run `hud debug my-environment`** – this validates initialization, tool discovery and basic calls automatically.
-2. **Rebuild the image** – `docker build -t my-environment .`.
+3. **Rebuild the image** – `docker build -t my-environment .`.
-3. **HUD SDK test** – run a short script like the one below.
+4. **HUD SDK script test** – run a short script like the one below.
 GUI environments built from `hudpython/novnc-base` still expose a VNC viewer on <http://localhost:8080/vnc.html> – keep it open while testing.

 ```python
 import asyncio